damianham/jooxe_webapp/README.md

 rake build_schema[your_database_name,your_database_user,database_user_password]

-replacing your_database_name with th ename of the database to generate the schema for and your_database_user,database_user_password with values that have privileges to read the information_schema database.
+replacing your_database_name with the name of the database to generate the schema for and your_database_user,database_user_password with values that have privileges to read the information_schema database.

+# Move the database schema file to the default schema file
+mv ${your_database_name}_column_info.yml db/default_column_info.yml

 # Running the example application